 These vegan cheesesteaks are best served warm with a buttered, garlic hoagie.
 For the best cheesesteak possible, use fresh good quality bread!

-This recipe would be delicious served with homemade french fries or polenta fries on the side.
+If youโre looking for a few sides, this recipe would be delicious served with homemade french fries or polenta fries on the side.

 Storage

 If you have leftovers, I recommend storing each component separately in an airtight container in the fridge.
 The leftovers will stay fresh in the fridge for 5-7 days.
+The hoagie rolls themselves are best fresh and can become stale in the fridge.

 FAQ

 While I recommend making homemade seitan from this recipe, you could try using store-bought seitan.
-You could use the same amount of Sweet Earth Seitan, however, it isn’t seasoned the same way as my homemade recipe so the final result won’t be the same.
+You could use the same amount of Sweet Earth Seitan, however, it isnโt seasoned the same way as my homemade recipe so the final result wonโt be the same.

-I’m using vegan provolone slices by the brand Daiya to make the cheese sauce in this recipe.
-If you aren’t able to find dairy-free provolone, I recommend subbing in another mild-tasting vegan cheese.
+Iโm using vegan provolone slices by the brand Daiya to make the cheese sauce in this recipe.
+If you arenโt able to find dairy-free provolone, I recommend subbing in another mild-tasting vegan cheese.
 You could try vegan mozzarella.
-ItDoesn’tTasteLikeChicken also has a highly rated homemade vegan mozzarella cheese that you could try making!
+ItDoesnโtTasteLikeChicken also has a highly rated homemade vegan mozzarella cheese that you could try making!

 These meatless cheesesteaks are best served warm with a big side of fries!
 You could also serve these veggie sandwiches with onion rings or even potato salad.

-Looking for more unbelievable savory vegan recipes?
+Looking for more classic vegan recipes?

 Vegan Philly Cheesesteaks (with Seitan!)